beanbaginc/diffx/docs/spec/index.rst

 Change Section (Required)
 -------------------------

+**Type:** :ref:`Container Section <spec-container-sections>`

-A DiffX file has one or more change sections.
+A DiffX file will have one or more change sections.
 Each can represent a simple change to a series of files (perhaps generated locally on the command line) or a commit in a repository.

 Each change section can have an optional preamble and metadata.
 It must have one or more file sections.